South Korea: Pyongyang is readying for another nuclear test

 - North Korea's nuclear ambitions high on agenda for President Trump's Asia trip

-Seoul, South Korea (CNN)South Korea's spy agency predicts Pyongyang is preparing to carry out additional nuclear tests, after noting "active movement" of vehicles around a missile research institute in Pyongyang.
+Seoul, South Korea (CNN)South Korea's spy agency predicts Pyongyang is preparing to carry out additional nuclear and missile tests, after noting "active movement" of vehicles around a missile research institute in Pyongyang.

 A report based on South Korea's National Intelligence Service (NIS) information which has been seen by CNN also said Pyongyang will continue to "push for the development of miniaturized, diversified nuclear warheads."